Bratislava: Economy

 In recent years, service and high-tech-oriented businesses have prospered in Bratislava.
-Many global companies, including IBM, Dell, Lenovo, AT&T, SAP, Amazon, Johnson Controls, Swiss Re and Accenture, have built outsourcing and service centres here or plan to do so soon.
-Reasons for the influx of multi-national corporations include proximity to Western Europe, skilled labour force and the high density of universities and research facilities.
-Also Slovak IT companies included ESET, Sygic and Pixel Federation have headquarters in Bratislava.
+Many global companies, including IBM, Dell, Lenovo, AT&T, SAP, Amazon, Johnson Controls, Swiss Re and Accenture, have built outsourcing and service centres here.
+Reasons for the influx of multi-national corporations include proximity to Western Europe, skilled labour force, and the high density of universities and research facilities.
+Also Slovak IT companies including ESET, Sygic and Pixel Federation have headquarters in Bratislava.

 Other large companies and employers with headquarters in Bratislava include Slovak Telekom, Orange Slovensko, Slovenská sporiteľňa, Tatra banka, Doprastav, Hewlett-Packard Slovakia, Slovnaft, Henkel Slovensko, Slovenský plynárenský priemysel, Kraft Foods Slovakia, Whirlpool Slovakia, Železnice Slovenskej republiky, AeroMobil, and Tesco Stores Slovak Republic.

 The Slovak economy's strong growth in the 2000s has led to a boom in the construction industry, and several major projects have been completed or are planned in Bratislava.
 Areas attracting developers include the Danube riverfront, where two major projects are already finished: River Park in the Old Town, and Eurovea near the Apollo Bridge.
 Other locations under development include the areas around the main railway and bus stations, the former industrial zone near the Old Town and in the boroughs of Petržalka, Nové Mesto and Ružinov.
-It is expected that investors will spend €1.2 billion on new projects by 2010.

-In 2010 the city had a balanced budget of €277 million, with one fifth used for investment.
+In 2010, the city had a balanced budget of 277€ million, with one fifth used for investment.
 Bratislava holds shares in 17 companies directly, including the city's public transport company Dopravný podnik Bratislava, the waste collection and disposal company named OLO (Odvoz a likvidácia odpadu), and the water utility.
 The city also manages municipal organisations such as the city police (Mestská polícia), Bratislava City Museum and ZOO Bratislava.

 Tourism

-In 2006, Bratislava had 77 commercial accommodation facilities, of which 45 were hotels, with a total capacity of 9,940 beds.
-A total of 986,201 visitors, 754,870 of whom were foreigners, stayed overnight.
-Altogether, visitors made 1,338,497 overnight stays.
-However, a considerable share of visits is made by those who visit Bratislava for a single day, and their exact number is not known.
-The largest numbers of foreign visitors come from the Czech Republic, Germany, the United Kingdom, Italy, Poland and Austria.